Is “Personal Branding” Busted?

 I think the reaction is natural in any year where there has been big political turmoil, especially with an American election where so much of the campaigning is based on the personal, the individual, what they represent, and what the voting electorate project onto them or see in them as leaders.

 I had always considered my own “Personal Brand” to be made up of my values and decision-making criteria; it’s part of the foundation for how I consider all my actions.
-But with the rise of politicians such as Donald Trump, whose particular form of Personal Brand is controversial and divisive, there may be a shift in momentum — and in the general understanding of what Personal Branding is, and how to manage it.
+But with the rise of politicians such as Donald Trump, whose particular form of Personal Brand is controversial and divisive, there may be a shift in momentum — in the general understanding of what Personal Branding is, and how to manage it.

 The Origins Of Personal Branding

 The origins of Personal Branding can be traced back even further but for many, it started with a young man named Dale, who left his farming background in Missouri to seek a better life in New York.
 It was a critical time for the American economy: there was huge urbanisation and mass-production of goods.
 Because of this, the economy was spinning onto a different platform of money-making, and selling became an industry unto itself.
 Dale soon recognised that with this new industry came an underlying need for people to improve their communication skills, and soon he began offering public speaking courses.

 The Dale in this story, of course, is the now famous Dale Carnegie, who was perfectly placed to observe and capitalise on the cultural evolution that was taking place around him.
 He set up the Dale Carnegie Institute and published Public Speaking and Influencing Men in Business in 1913.
 Cars were becoming widespread, electricity and indoor plumbing was on the rise in the middle classes, and the new economy required a different skill set from the worker in America.
 The movement was characterised by Warren Susman as the shift from a Culture of Character to a Culture of Personality.